GeeWee/django-auto-prefetching/README.md

 ```

 ## Supported Versions
-Currently the project is currently being tested against Python 3.8 and 3.9 and Django 3.2
+Currently the project is currently being tested against Python 3.7 and 3.8 and Django 3.2
 Pull Requests to support other versions are welcome.

 ## Maturity